officialMECH/bs-analysis/scripts/README.md

 }
 ```

 - `indices`: The properties to be extracted from the table.
-For each key, the provided tuple will match the column index of the cell (`[0]`) and supplied transformer (`[1]`) to its corresponding data property.
-See the reference table below for the correct keys.
+For each `key`, the provided tuple will match the column index of the cell (`number`) and supplied transformer (`type`) to its corresponding data property.
+See the reference table below for the list of supported keys and their respective types.
 - `start`: The starting row index for filtering.
 Useful if you have blank/header cells that you want to exclude.
 - `end`: The ending row index for filtering.
 Useful if you have blank/footer cells that you want to exclude.
 - `ids`: If an `id` column is not available within your table, you can supply an array of strings here to retroactively apply `id` mappings to your entries (each `id` will be remapped according to the index of all unique entries in the `title` column that are available after serialization).
 If this field is not present in the configuration file, the script will instead ask you to manually provide the appropriate `id` for each individual song.